Blog

 Content is becoming less exclusive.

-According to Nielsen, US audiences spent 60% of their streaming time in 2023 watching acquired programming.
+According to Nielsen, audiences spent a record-breaking 16.7 trillion minutes streaming content in 2025, with acquired programming capturing the top spots.
 Popular programs included titles such as Suits, NCIS, and Grey’s Anatomy – shows that were once exclusive to specific subscription video on demand (SVOD) networks.
 Bringing these highly sought-after series to ad-supported services ensures that more viewers stick around to use the service – and more importantly, to see your ads.

 Nostalgia rules.